Matrix Decomposition and Applications

 \section{SVD}

-Any $m\times n$ matrix can be factored as $\bA=\bU\bSigma\bV^\top$, the SVD. $\bA\bu=\bU\bSigma\bV^\top\bu$ then firstly rotates or reflects $\bu$ into the system defined by $\bV^\top$, which we call the \textbf{$V$ coordinate system}. $\bSigma$ stretches the first $r$ components of the resulted vector in the $V$ system by the lengths of the singular values.
-If $n\geq m$, then $\bSigma$ only keeps additional $m-r$ components which are stretched to zero while removing the final $n-m$ components.
-If $m>n$, the $\bSigma$ stretches $n-r$ components to zero, and also adds additional $m-n$ zero components.
-Finally, $\bU$ rotates or reflects the resulting vector into the \textbf{$U$ coordinate system} defined by $\bU$.
-A demonstration of how the SVD transforms in a $2\times 2$ example is shown in Figure~\ref{fig:svd-rotate}.
-Further, Figure~\ref{fig:polar-rotate} demonstrates the transformation of $\bV\bSigma \bV^\top$ in a $2\times 2$ example.
-Similar to the spectral decomposition, orthogonal matrices $\bV^\top$ and $\bU$ only change the basis of the system.
-However, they preserve the angle between vectors $\bv_1$ and $\bv_2$.
+Any $m\times n$ matrix of rank $r$ can be factored as $\bA=\bU\bSigma\bV^\top$, which represents the SVD.
+The operation $\bA\bu=\bU\bSigma\bV^\top\bu$ then firstly rotates or reflects vector $\bu$ into the system defined by $\bV^\top$, which we refer to as the \textit{$V$ coordinate system}. $\bSigma$ stretches the first $r$ components of the resulting vector in the $V$ system by the lengths of the singular values.
+If $n\geq m$, then $\bSigma$ only keeps $m-r$ additional components, which are scaled to zero, while removing the final $n-m$ components.
+If $m>n$, then $\bSigma$ scales $n-r$ components to zero and also adds $m-n$ additional zero components.
+Finally, $\bU$ rotates or reflects the resulting vector into the \textit{$U$ coordinate system} defined by $\bU$.
+A visual demonstration of how the SVD transforms in a $2\times 2$ example is shown in Figure~\ref{fig:svd-rotate}.
+Further, Figure~\ref{fig:polar-rotate} demonstrates the transformation of $\bV\bSigma \bV^\top$ by a $2\times 2$ example.
+Similar to the spectral decomposition, orthogonal matrices $\bV^\top$ and $\bU$ only change the basis of the system but preserve the angle between vectors $\bv_1$ and $\bv_2$.